 - Leave as small a footprint on the local environment as possible.
 All our staff are trained in how to be careful with regards to how we operate in the fragile Arctic realms.
 The crafts we use and sell and the food we serve are all sourced locally.
 We want to support our local community as much as possible, by using local craftsmanship, purchasing locally and encouraging visitors to buy locally.

 Our RESPONSIBILITY policy:

 Drinking alcohol has been part of the Arctic way of life for centuries.
 It is undeniably a part of our heritage.
-That being said we acknowledge the problems associated with alcohol abuse.
-We are fully aware that some people drink too much, and can cause harm to themselves, to others, and the local community.
+That being said, we acknowledge the problems associated with alcohol abuse.
+We are fully aware that some people drink too much, and can cause harm to themselves, others, and the local community.
 The Norwegian government’s alcohol policy has a proven effect in our country and we abide by the guidelines and laws given to our industry.

 We advise consumers to take into account some basic tips on responsible drinking in the Arctic:

 - Avoid drinking alone, be social and look after each other.

 - Alternate alcohol with soft drinks.
 Stay hydrated.